AndroSensor! The absolute all-in-one diagnostic tool for AndroidTM!

 Graphs (beta):

 As of version 1.9 you may choose how you want values to be displayed, that is under real-time chart output or the good-old text layout.
 You may switch between graph and text output for each sensor by tapping on the sensor image on the left side.
 Images that can be tapped are distincted by an orange line on the left edge of the icon.
-Graphs are not available for Location, Proximity and Battery info.
+Graphs are not available for Location and Proximity.

 Recording:

 Enable from settings and press the record button to start capturing sensor values as they happen.
 When you press again the recording stops and exports the readings to CSV file on your SD Card.
 Only visible sensors are captured.
-Recording will be interrupted if you leave the main screen or if you manually turn the screen off.
-As of version 1.9.2, there is no limit of CSV file length, but AndroSensor must remain running in foreground.
+Recording will NOT be interrupted if you leave the main screen or if you manually turn the screen off.
+As of version 1.9.2, there is no limit of CSV file length and AndroSensor can be pushed to the background while it is recording data.

 Press MENU to toggle settings, see device info, system log file or a list of sensors that are unavailable for your device.